Persian Cossack Brigade: Early development of the Cossack Brigade

-Russian interests and lack of funding slowed the initial development of the brigade into a professional fighting force.
-The initial strength of the brigade was 400 men drawn from immigrants known as Caucasian muhajirs, who were descendants of Circassians and Transcaucasian Muslims who had migrated to Iran to avoid Russian rule.
-They possessed special privileges as a hereditary military caste.
-Domantovich made rapid progress with their training and the Shah ordered the strength of the new brigade to be increased to 600 men drawn from the regular army.
-The rapid progress of the Cossack Brigade caused concern in Russia due to fear that it may become a true fighting force rather than a tool of the Russian government.
 Domantovich was dismissed as commander in 1881 and replaced by the less effective Colonel Charkovsij, over the protests of the Shah.
+Domantovich had come into conflict with the Russian minister-plenipotentiary in Tehran, I.A.
+Zinoviev, who saw him as a rival as Domantovich reported directly to Naser al-Din.
+In his reports to St. Petersburg, Zinoviev accused Domantovich of damaging Russia's interests in Iran by ironically establishing an effective military unit which might one day be used against Russia.
+Zinoviev argued that the Cossack Brigade should be used as a tool for extending Russian influence in Iran, but not to the point of giving the Shah militarily effective unit.

-Charkovsij added four artillery pieces to the arsenal of the Brigade in 1883 but made no other improvements.
+Charkovsij added four artillery pieces to the arsenal of the brigade in 1883 but made no other improvements.
+A major problem with the Iranian Army in the Qajar era was that officers' commissions were sold by the Shah, which ensured that it was the most wealthy and not necessarily the most competent served as officers.
+As the prestige of the Cossack Brigade rose, it became the most desirable unit to serve in and hence the most profitable for the Shah to sell commissions in.
 In 1886 Colonel Karavaev became commander.
-During his time, the Brigade faced with budget cuts and thus had its numbers diminished.
+During his time, the brigade was faced with budget cuts and thus had its numbers diminished.
 In 1890 Colonel Shneur took over and was unable to pay the men.
 After many desertions, combined with a cholera epidemic, the strength was reduced to 450 men, and eventually cut down to 200.
-Shneur left in 1893 leaving command to a junior officer.
-By this time the brigade was rapidly disintegrating and the Shah was under pressure to disband it and give the Germans control over army training.
+Shneur left in 1893, leaving command to a junior officer.
+By this time the brigade was rapidly disintegrating and the Shah was under pressure to disband it and give control over army training to German military advisors.
 It was further cut to just 150 men with one Russian officer.
-At this point it seemed that the Brigade would end as a failed experiment and be nothing more than a footnote in Persian history.
+At this point it seemed that the brigade would end as a failed experiment and become nothing more than a footnote in Iranian history.

 Turning point

 The Persian Cossack Brigade was saved by the arrival of Colonel Kosagoskij who was to become the most effective commanding officer in its history.
 The immediate problem that he faced was the Muhajir aristocracy in the brigade, who considered themselves as an entitled elite.
 This privileged group often refused to work and reacted poorly to attempts at discipline.
-The Muhajir faction mutinied in 1895, dividing the brigade and seizing a large portion of its funds, encouraged by the Shah’s son who was Minister of War.
-Under pressure from Russia the Cossack Brigade was reunified under Kosagoskij’s command and the muhajirs were treated like other regular soldiers.
+The Muhajir faction mutinied in 1895, dividing the brigade and seizing a large portion of its funds, encouraged by the Shah's son who was Minister of War.
+Under pressure from Russia the Cossack Brigade was reunified under Kosagoskij's command and the muhajirs were treated like other regular soldiers.
 The result was a great improvement in efficiency, resulting in a well-organized, well-trained, and obedient force.